mpadge/gender-conscious-routing/README.md

 The function works by tracing routes between randomly sampled points in a network, with a default to calculate all possible paths between all pairs of vertices in the street network.
-This function takes considerably longer to calculate that the simple route function demonstrated above, and it is recommended to first specify a value for the number of sampled points of around 1,000.
+This function takes considerably more time to calculate than the simple route function demonstrated above, and it is recommended to first specify a value for the number of sampled points of around 1,000.
+The time taken can then be scaled by the default total number of points, which is equal to `nrow(dodgr_vertices(net))`, to estimate how long a full calculation might take.

 ``` r
 dat <- gcr_city (net, n = 1000)